|Short Itinerary||Dehradun – Sankri – Juda Ka Talab – Kedarkantha Base – Kedarkantha Peak – Hargaon – Sankri – Dehradun|

 We cannot pay any compensation, reimburse expenses, or cover losses for any amount or otherwise accept responsibility if as a result of circumstances beyond our control, we have to change your tour after booking, or we, cannot supply your tour, as we had agreed, or you suffer any loss or damage of any description.
 When we refer to circumstances beyond our control, we mean any event that we could not foresee or avoid, even after taking all reasonable care.
 Such circumstances will usually include but are not limited to, war, the threat of war, airport closures, epidemic, natural or nuclear disaster, terrorist activity, civil unrest, industrial dispute, bad weather.

-In case of unforeseen weather conditions or government restrictions, the activity may be cancelled and in such cases, you can reschedule your Kedarkantha Trek bookings.
+In case of unforeseen weather conditions or government restrictions, the activity may be canceled and in such cases, you can reschedule your Kedarkantha Trek bookings.
 However, no refund will be provided in any condition.

 30 days or more: 90% of the total Package Cost is refundable